Information for Australia Award Scholarship students

 If you wish to apply for your reunion airfare entitlements please complete the Reunion Airfare Form and submit to the International Office six (6) weeks before your intended departure date.

 Awardees are strongly encouraged to stay in Australia on their own for at least the first 6 months.
 This will allow time to attend the Introductory Academic Program, become established in their program of studies, and make practical arrangements for their family's arrival eg: accommodation, family OSHC, schooling and childcare.
-Please make an appointment with an International Student Advisor to discuss your plans prior to your family's arrival.
-You will need to sign a declaration forfeiting your reunion travel entitlements and will need a letter confirming your enrolment at the University.
+You will need to sign a declaration forfeiting your reunion travel entitlements (if applicable) and will need a letter confirming your enrolment at the University.
+Please refer to the Australia Awards Scholarship Handbook for further information.

 Introductory Academic Program (IAP)